Quetiapine for Postpartum Depression

 Yes, you will need to stop taking any psychotropic drugs (medications that affect your mood, thoughts, or behavior) such as mood stabilizers, antidepressants, or sedatives/hypnotics to participate in this trial.

-Is quetiapine generally safe for humans?
+Is there any evidence suggesting that quetiapine is likely to be safe for humans?

 Who Is on the Research Team?